Couldn't find what you looking for?

 Walking protects against other cancers too

-Other research have found that walking delayed progression of disease in men diagnosed with localized (not spread) prostate cancer.
-Of particular interest was the finding that brisk, as opposed to leisurely, walking produced the greatest benefits.
+Other research studies have found that walking delayed progression of disease in men diagnosed with localized (not spread) prostate cancer.
+Of particular interest was the finding that brisk, as opposed to leisurely, walking produced the greatest health benefits.
 There was a 57% lower rate of progression in the men who walked briskly for 3 hours a week or more, compared with those who walked at a leisurely pace for less than 3 hours a week.

-Another study found that brisk walking reduced the chances of developing breast cancer after the menopause (the most common time to develop the disease).
+Another study found that brisk walking reduced a person's chances of developing breast cancer after the menopause (the most common time to develop the disease).
 They also found that stepping up the level of activity after the menopause, to more than half an hour every day, was more protective than continuance at a lower intensity.

 Ward off diabetes by walking